Skip to main content Skip to footer

 The scaly, itchy skin condition.

-- Inverse psoriasis: Glossy, smooth, inflamed patches of skin typically found in skin folds such as the groin, armpits, breasts, and buttocks.
+• Inverse psoriasis: Smooth, red patches found in skin folds such as the armpits, groin, and under the breasts

 Psoriasis